 4. Have a membership increase.

-Track your PTA's 2020-2021 stats (including Path to Good Standing) through the Local PTA Roster.
+Track your PTA's progress (including Path to Good Standing) through the Local PTA Roster.

 - Local PTA Membership Awards